-The Euro-African Dialogue on Migration and Development (Rabat Process), brings together 57 state partners and additional key stakeholders to openly discuss migration questions in a spirit of partnership.
-The Rabat Process is primarily a dialogue between national authorities and regional organisations.
-International organisations are observers.
-Civil society organisations, academics, think tanks, private sector are increasingly involved in the dialogue due to their ability to contribute relevant expertise.
+The Euro-African Dialogue on Migration and Development, known as the Rabat Process, brings together 57 state partners and key stakeholders to foster open discussions on migration and development in a spirit of partnership.
+Primarily a platform for dialogue among national authorities and regional organisations, the Rabat Process also includes international organisations as observers.
+Civil society organisations, academics, think tanks, and the private sector are becoming more involved in the Dialogue, valued for their specialised knowledge and expertise that enrich the conversation.

 28